nxora/Infinite-Sushi-Slicer/README.md

 # 🍣 Infinite Sushi Slider

 The Infinite Sushi Slider is a fun, interactive app that lets you play with a never-ending sushi roll.
-Click on a slice to remove it, and watch as a new one appears, keeping the sushi roll infinite.
+Click on a slice to remove it, and watch as a new one appears with a new background, keeping the sushi roll infinite.
 This project was created just for fun and because I had a craving for sushi!

 Live: https://infinite-sushi-slicer.vercel.app